 Fans and Charisma

 High status and charisma affect fans in strange ways.
 Fans may overlook or tolerate the odd beliefs and bad behaviors of athletes, actors, and musical celebrities because fans see their champions as high status persons.
 Someone with charisma has a perceived status that allows him or her to get away with behaviors with some admirers that folks of lesser status could not get away with doing.
 For example, President Donald Trump gets away with bad behaviors.
-His mixture of good and bad behaviors work for him to get projects accomplished, but not always.
+His mixture of good and bad behaviors work for him in a quirky way to get projects accomplished, but not always.

 A person who isn't perceived to have a high social status may be scorned or punished for the same bad behaviors that a high status person is slightly punished for doing or escapes punishment altogether.
 A high-status person saying a racial comment is one exception.
-However, calling anyone of any status a racist has become a catchall phrase to stop having a conversation or disagreement.
+However, calling anyone of any status a racist has become a catchall phrase to stop having a particular conversation or disagreement.